yhao-z/GIRAF-3d-fast/README.md

 although there are few deficiencies, it is easily to run the codes correctly. try it and test it!

 perfect it together!

+# NEXT IS THE derivation
+NOTE: all the notations and the symbols is as same as the paper [A Fast Algorithm for Convolutional Structured Low-Rank Matrix Recovery](https://ieeexplore.ieee.org/document/7964698)